Equine Behavior Consultations

 Samantha Couper

-I have had a lifelong engagement with horses serving as a veterinary assistant, training horses, interning and instructing at a variety of barns.
-But, I always felt something was missing–How do we know how a horse feels and how do we make them feel better in difficult situations?
-For me, learning theory–that is the compilation of science behind how all animals learn–was the missing puzzle piece.
-I follow guidelines set forth by professional organizations, such as the International Association of Animal Behavior Consultants.
-And, I strive to use the most up-to-date scientific understanding to ensure behavioral treatments are ethical and positive.
-I have a strong background in science, having completed a PhD at the University of Utah in Geology and a postdoctoral appointment at Los Alamos National Laboratory in materials science.
-During my time as a PhD student, I helped found a non-profit (Onaqui Catalogue Foundation) dedicated to using citizen science to compile observations of feral horses and educate the public about feral horse behavior.
+I have had a diverse, lifelong engagement with horses.
+I’ve served as a veterinary assistant in California, retrained problem horses in Utah, guided tours in Iceland, and interned at both Western and English barns at various locations across the country.
+But, I always felt something was missing from my experiences–How do we know how a horse feels and how do we make them feel better in difficult situations?
+For me, a deep understanding of wild horse behavior and knowledge of how all animals learn were the missing puzzle pieces.
+I follow guidelines set forth by professional organizations and I strive to use the most up-to-date scientific literature to ensure behavioral treatments are ethical and kind.
+I have a strong background in science with a PhD at the University of Utah in Geology and a postdoctoral appointment at Los Alamos National Laboratory in materials science.
+I am board chair of the Onaqui Catalogue Foundation, a Utah non-profit dedicated to using citizen science to educate the public about feral horse behavior.
 I consider observing horses in a feral or free-roaming environment to be an essential component towards ensuring our domestic horses are living their best lives.
 I am thrilled to be able to bring my personal observations and the latest scientific guiding principles to you and your horse.